“How much of my income should go to savings and investments?”

 The first 50% is the “necessity bucket”.
-This suggests 50% of your monthly income should be budgeted for necessities such as food, shelter, clothing, transportation; basically, things you can’t do without.
+This suggests that 50% of your monthly income should be budgeted for necessities such as food, shelter, clothing, and transportation; basically, things you can’t do without.
 Do you remember Maslow’s hierarchy of needs?
 If you spend more than 50% of your monthly take-home pay on the combination of the above, your personal financial budget is seen as suboptimal.

 2. Financial Priority Bucket

 The second 20% is the “financial priority bucket”.
-This suggests 20% of your monthly take-home pay should be dedicated to long-term saving and paying down your debt if you have one.
+This suggests that 20% of your monthly take-home pay should be dedicated to long-term saving and paying down your debt if you have one.

 3. Lifestyle Choices Bucket

 The third 30% is the “lifestyle choices bucket”.
-This suggests you spend not more than 30% of your income on consuming items like entertainment, vacation, gym, cell phone recharge, cable TV.
+This suggests you spend not more than 30% of your income on consuming items like entertainment, vacation, gym, cell phone recharge, and cable TV.
 Remember, most of these items are good-to-haves, not must-haves.
 You can get by your life without them; yes maybe with less glamour.